DE0CH/velarium/docs/ib/ib_docs.md

 \

 ## Design Description
-The program is entirely based on the web, part of the functionality will be accomplished through JS running on client's computer, but a core part of the program will be accomplished through back-end code in Python running on Heroku and storage stored in AWS S3.
+The program is a web app, so part of the functionality will be accomplished through JS running on client's computer, but a core part of the program will be accomplished through back-end code in Python running on Heroku and storage stored in AWS S3.
 The UI will be rendered using client's web browser.

 ## Class Dictionary